Muscle contraction: History

 In 1780, Luigi Galvani discovered that the muscles of dead frogs' legs twitched when struck by an electrical spark.
 This was one of the first forays into the study of bioelectricity, a field that still studies the electrical patterns and signals in tissues such as nerves and muscles.

 In 1952, the term excitation–contraction coupling was coined to describe the physiological process of converting an electrical stimulus to a mechanical response.
 This process is fundamental to muscle physiology, whereby the electrical stimulus is usually an action potential and the mechanical response is contraction.
 Excitation–contraction coupling can be dysregulated in many diseases.
 Though excitation–contraction coupling has been known for over half a century, it is still an active area of biomedical research.
 The general scheme is that an action potential arrives to depolarize the cell membrane.
 By mechanisms specific to the muscle type, this depolarization results in an increase in cytosolic calcium that is called a calcium transient.
 This increase in calcium activates calcium-sensitive contractile proteins that then use ATP to cause cell shortening.

-The mechanism for muscle contraction evaded scientists for years and requires continued research and updating.
+The mechanism for muscle contraction eluded scientists for years and requires continued research and updating.
 The sliding filament theory was independently developed by Andrew F. Huxley and Rolf Niedergerke and by Hugh Huxley and Jean Hanson.
 Their findings were published as two consecutive papers published in the 22 May 1954 issue of Nature under the common theme "Structural Changes in Muscle During Contraction".